Communication Is What The Listener Does

-When discovering the concept of Imago Relationships, my first thought was “I’m-A-Go” — that’s cute.
-It reminds me of a Space Shuttle lift-off.
-Many of our relationships are desirous of going go to a higher level.
+When discovering the concept of Imago Relationships, my first thought was, “That’s cute.
+I’m-A-Go sounds just like what the Captain of a space shuttle might say immediately before launch.”
+Many of our relationships are desirous of (or maybe in desperate need of) going to a higher level.

-These quotes from the article are a few of my favorites:
+These quotes from the Imago resources are a few of my favorites:

 Partners cross a bridge into each other’s worlds, motivated not only by the Receiver’s desire to ‘hear and understand’ but also to meet the Sender’s need to be ‘heard and understood’ — with a commitment to slow down our lives and devote specific uninterrupted time to our relationships.
 Ultimately saying to the other, “I respect your otherness — I want to learn from it.
 And I want to share mine with you.”

 Discovering two distinct worlds — whenever two people are involved, there are always two realities.
 These realities will always be different in small and large ways, no matter what.
 And, the reality of the other person can be understood, accepted, valued, and even loved — but, not made to be identical to our own.

 Your conflict can be the very fuel for the fulfillment you seek.

 Being aware of ourselves is the key — it changes everything.

 What we need to understand and accept is that conflict is supposed to happen.
 This is as nature intended it.
 Everything in nature is in conflict.
 Conflict is a sign that the psyche is trying to survive, to get its needs met, and become whole.
 It’s only without this knowledge that conflict is destructive.

 Regardless of what we may believe, relationships are not born of love — but of need.
 Real love is born in relationships, as a result of understanding what they are about — and doing what is necessary to have them.